dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-17-Force-of-Recurrent-Neural-Networks.md

 ---

-Here are some of the results trained on text data of Shaskpeare, Nietzsche, Obama and Trump speeches and Tolstoy's Anna Karenina,
+Here are some of the results trained on text data of Shaskpeare, Nietzsche, Obama and Trump speeches and Tolstoy's Anna Karenina.

 **ShakespeareRNN**